-- Prepare for a disaster.
 What would happen if the office caught fire, or if a hurricane flooded the storage facility?
 Would the paper documents survive?
 Paper documents are very susceptible to natural disasters and theft, but digital files can be backed up offsite and protected with passwords.

-- Get your office space back.
 Most companies would benefit greatly if they could get rid of all those filing cabinets or use the storage room for more workstations.
-Document scanning lets businesses maximize usable office space, by transforming paper files to digital ones.
+Document scanning lets businesses maximize usable office space, by transforming paper files into digital ones.

-- Save time and money.
 Some businesses may put off by the upfront time investment it takes to scan years of paper files, but savings is recouped quickly by increased office efficiency and employee productivity.